-Automatic sprinkler systems are convenient, but they can easily waste 30%¹ of the water used for irrigation.
-Setting proper schedules and keeping up with your annual maintenance are the best ways ensure that your system is working effectively and efficiently.
+Automatic sprinkler systems are convenient, but they can easily waste 30% of the water used for irrigation, per the Irrigation Association.
+Setting a base schedule, adjusting the amount you water seasonally, and keeping up with your annual maintenance are the best ways ensure that your system is working effectively and efficiently.

 Set A Base Schedule

-The first step to fine tuning your sprinkler system is to determine its output or how long it takes to water 1 inch of water².
-See how to measure your sprinkler's water use.
+The first step to fine tune your sprinkler system schedule is to figure out how long it takes your sprinklers to water one inch.

-Next, you can set your sprinkler to water a base schedule³, or the amount it needs in the hottest, driest part of summer (100% of its maximum water need).
+Next, set your sprinkler to water a one-inch base schedule.
+This is the amount it needs in the hottest, driest part of summer (100% of its maximum water need).
 This feature should be programmed into most automatic sprinkler systems.

-- Determine if it is equipped with a "water budget" or “percent adjust” feature (this should be in the controller box).
+- Determine if it is equipped with a "water budget" or “percent adjust” feature (this is often on a dial or a button in the controller box).

 - Set the "water budget" or “percent adjust” to 100%.

 Once you set your controller’s base schedule, you will be able to adjust it to reflect your landscape’s needs and local weather conditions by using the Weekly Watering Number.

 Use clues from your landscape to fine-tune your base watering schedule